engrebecca/team-generator/README.md

 5. Open the file in the browser of your choice

 ## Features
-* Test driven development approach was used
+* Test driven development approach
-    * Classes and subclasses were tested using Jest in order to create the JavaScript files
+    * Classes and subclasses were first tested using Jest and then created/updated to pass testing
+    * Test driven development helps to create cleaner code which is easier to understand
-* Inquirer used to prompt user for inputs
+* Inquirer prompts users for inputs
-    * Users are prompted in command line and their inputs are then stored in objects which are used to dynamically create the HTML webpage
+    * Users are prompted in command line and their inputs are stored in objects which are used to dynamically create the HTML webpage
-* Classes and subclasses utilized to create team member objects
+* Classes and subclasses for team member objects
     * A class was created for employees
     * Managers, engineers, and interns are all subclasses which inherit properties from the employee class